Published 2024

 A key demand component of HWSM is the constructed population files containing person-level data for a representative sample of the current and projected future population.
 Within this population file, the variables most highly correlated with health care services are age, having medical insurance, whether the medical insurance is Medicaid, and presence of chronic diseases.
 Other variables correlated with use of many health care services are race/ethnicity, rurality of the county in which the person resides, and whether the insured person is in a managed care plan.

 Prior to 2019, population files were constructed at the state level.
-One challenge is that ACS does not have a metropolitan/nonmetropolitan variable, unlike BRFSS.
+One challenge is that ACS does not have a metropolitan/nonmetropolitan variable, whereas BRFSS contains this information.
 Consequently, metropolitan could not be a stratum when statistically matching a person in ACS with a similar person in BRFSS (to add the health-related variables in BRFSS that were absent in ACS).
 This match process understated the size of the population in nonmetropolitan areas.
 States generally do not provide data to calibrate/validate the population characteristics by metropolitan/nonmetropolitan location.
 Another challenge is that states generally do not produce population projections by metropolitan/nonmetropolitan designation.
 However, population projections and characteristics that can be used to calibrate/validate the population file are available at the county level.

 Starting in 2019, there was increased policy interest in modeling at the sub-state level.
 Therefore, the population files used to model demand were constructed to be representative of each county.
-This allows aggregation by level of rurality based on each county’s urban-rural designation.12 The approach used to construct the population files ensures that demographics of the state’s population is identical whether one constructs state-level files or constructs county-level files and then aggregates to the state level.
+This allows aggregation by level of rurality based on each county’s urban-rural designation.7 The approach used to construct the population files ensures that demographics of the state’s population is identical whether one constructs state-level files or constructs county-level files and then aggregates to the state level.

 However, sampling issues with surveys such as BRFSS and ACS can result in slightly different estimates of prevalence for population characteristics (e.g., disease prevalence).
 This occurs when constructing state population files versus constructing county population files and aggregating to the state level.
 This is particularly true when projecting into future years because some counties within a state are growing faster than other counties.
 The characteristics of faster-growing counties will have a larger impact on the state-wide prevalence of select characteristics.